AirGateway/dev-guides-jekyll/_pages/mydoc_agencies.md

 folder: pages
 ---

-Each consumer will have at least one agency, but sometimes they have many different agencies (different offices around the same country for example).
+As a partner, you'll be able to create new agencies associated to your consumer or other existing agencies can give you access to create agents and impersonate them.

 ---

-[Agencies](https://hub.airgateway.net/api/static/swagger-ui/#!/Agencies/post_agencies) are really simple entities which will only have a name and a reference to the consumer they belong.
+[Agencies](https://hub.airgateway.net/api/static/swagger-ui/#/Agencies) are simple entities which will have one or many agents inside.

-> All these steps can be done via our own hub application which you'll have access to